Amru-tha/qualityops/README.md

 # QualityOps

 QualityOps is a test analytics and release readiness dashboard built using Java, Spring Boot, H2 Database, HTML, CSS, and JavaScript.
-## Architecture Overview

-QualityOps follows a layered architecture using Spring Boot.
-Test execution reports are uploaded in JSON format through REST APIs, processed by the backend services, stored in an H2 database, and displayed through an interactive dashboard.
-The application calculates project health, pass rates, and release readiness metrics to support quality engineering decisions.

 ### Workflow